Challengermode/OpenTransit/documentation/docs/concepts/generic-broker.md

 ﻿
-The generic broker concept is an abstraction of all the Broker supported by Masstransit.
+The generic broker concept is an abstraction of all the Broker supported by OpenTransit.
 It contains all the common features of all the supported brokers.

-# Common Broker Features
+## Common Broker Features

-Different message brokers provide different capabilities, but if you look at the most popular ones—RabbitMQ, Azure Service Bus, ActiveMQ, and Amazon SQS—you’ll notice a shared set of core features.
+Different message brokers provide different capabilities, but if you look at the most popular ones—RabbitMQ, Azure Service Bus, ActiveMQ, and Amazon SQS & SNS, you’ll notice a shared set of core features.
 In practice, these common features cover the majority of real-world use cases.

 For example: